lenarother/django-dataexporter/docs/usage.rst

 Admin actions
 -------------

-The library provides action factories.
+The library provides admin action factories for csv and xlsx formats.

 .. code-block:: python